 Somers featured in various primetime television episodes, including ‘Love, American Style’, ‘The Defenders’, ‘Have Gun Will Travel’, ‘Ben Casey’, ‘CHiPs’, ‘The Love Boat’, ‘Barney Miller’, and ‘The Fugitive’.
 In 1973, she portrayed Rhoda Morgenstern’s Aunt Rose in the fourth season of ‘The Mary Tyler Moore Show’.

 She interacted with fellow panelists like Charles Nelson Reilly, Betty White, Scoey Mitchell, and Fannie Flagg.

 At times, she was even the subject of questions on the show.
 Somers joined the celebrity panel after her husband, Jack Klugman, suggested her to the producers in 1973.
 She remained a regular panelist throughout the show’s nine-year run.
 Her appearances on ‘Match Game’ inspired radio personality Robin Quivers to impersonate her in parodies on ‘The Howard Stern Show’, which were also featured in the film ‘Private Parts’.

-In 2002 she appeared with Charles Nelson Reilly and Betty White (via videolink) as part of a ‘Match Game’ reunion on the CBS program The Early Show.
-She appeared with Reilly on ‘Hollywood Squares’ during that show’s “Game Show Week” in 2002.
-In 2006 she was a prominent interviewee in ‘The Real Match Game Story: Behind The Blank’ on GSN and hosted the ‘Match Game DVD’ as well.
-She appeared in a cabaret show ‘An Evening with Brett Somers’ in 2003-04.
+In 2002, Somers participated in a ‘Match Game’ reunion on CBS’s The Early Show, alongside Charles Nelson Reilly and Betty White.
+She also appeared with Reilly on ‘Hollywood Squares’ during their “Game Show Week” in 2002.
+In 2006, she was featured in ‘The Real Match Game Story: Behind The Blank’ on GSN and hosted the ‘Match Game DVD’.
+Somers performed in a cabaret show, ‘An Evening with Brett Somers’, from 2003 to 2004.

-This post has already been read 120 times!Follow Us on Social Media
+This post has already been read 4164 times!